 - Interior textured ceilings.

-- Flooring such as linoleum and tiles.
+- Flooring such as linoleum sheet, tiles and associated adhesives.

 Safe removal is a specialist closely controlled industry.